Cross- channel commerce- and its effects in 2012

 So, in practical terms, what will happen in retail in 2012?

-Up until now, the brands succeeded in creating a convergence between the buying experience offered online and the one offered in physical stores.
+Up until now, the brands succeeded in creating a convergence between the buying experience offered online and the one in physical stores.

 Something different will happen in 2012.
 The customer experience in physical stores will tend to become more similar to the one online, creating a multichannel offer right within the shop.